yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/getting-started.md

     ![](media/MSedge.png)

 3. Close the setting tab by clicking on **X** from the top right corner.

-1. If a **Welcome to Microsoft Azure** popup window appears, click **Maybe Later** to skip the tour.

-1. Change the default Browser to Edge using the default apps setting option in Windows.
+4. Change the default Browser to Edge using the default apps setting option in Windows.

    ![In this screenshot of the selection of Edge browser is set as the default browser using the "Default apps' item in settings .](media/edge-default-app.png "Make Edge the default browser using 'Default Apps' ")

-1. Next, update the region + language settings of the Lab VM to region that is appropriate to your setting.
+5. Next, update the region + language settings of the Lab VM to region that is appropriate to your setting.

    ![Change the Region in settings to match current.](media/RegionChange.png "Change Region ")